jomavera/minimal_db_project/README.md

-# Minimal project of a Web pp with Database
+# Minimal project of a Web app with Database

 The project idea is from the challenge shown in this [repo](https://github.com/igorman/data-engineering).
-The solution on this repo is a React app that reads a `.txt` files and inserts the content to a PostgreSQL table.
+The solution shown here is a React app that reads a `.txt` files and inserts the content to a PostgreSQL table.
 Once the data is loaded then it is fetched from the database and then presented in a table with the total count of sales.

 ## Requirements